This article was written by Stephanie Moore MS, RD/LD, and updated on April 27, 2023.

-Vitamins can be tough on the stomach.
-Even the chewable bariatric vitamins can sometimes give people fits.
+Even chewable bariatric vitamins can sometimes give people fits.
 But before you switch to a gummy vitamin, let’s try a few other options.
 First, let’s get into the issues we have with gummies.

 Bariatric vitamin companies are constantly working towards vitamins that settle well, taste good, and contribute to health benefits.
 We carry Bariatric Advantage vitamins.
 We have a few chewable options that come in dark cherry, strawberry watermelon, and grape flavors.

-In the meantime, let’s go a bit more in-depth on this topic to help answer the question of whether or not gummy vitamins are bad for you.
+In the meantime, let’s go a bit more in-depth on this topic to help answer the question: are gummy vitamins bad for you or not?

-Vitamins are crucial to health and wellbeing but they are not the only thing or necessarily the most important thing.
-The Food and Drug Administration will tell you proper nutrition and a proper diet require the bulk of vitamins and minerals you and your body need.
+Vitamins are crucial to health and well-being but they are not the only thing or necessarily the most important thing.
+The Food and Drug Administration will tell you proper nutrition and a proper diet provide the bulk of vitamins and minerals you and your body need.
 Gummy vitamins work just fine for some people as part of a balanced diet, but may not be the best option for people who have weight loss surgery.

 Vitamins are definitely one of the most important topics to discuss.
 As we explained above, gummy vitamins can often contain too much sugar and not enough vitamins and minerals.
 This may not necessarily mean that gummy vitamins are bad for you, but it’s important to weigh the pros and cons of gummy vitamins against the alternatives we discussed above.